DKIM CNAME Records Office 365: A Step-by-Step Guide

 You’ll be working with two pieces of information for each record: a ‘Hostname’ and a ‘Points to address or value’.
 Your job is to simply copy these values from Microsoft and paste them into your domain’s DNS settings.
 It’s a straightforward way to link your domain to the DKIM service without a complicated setup.

-Find Your DKIM Values in Office 365
+How to Get Your DKIM Values from Office 365

 First, you need to get the unique values for your CNAME records from Microsoft.
 You can find them inside the Microsoft Defender portal.